yttrian/glyph.kt/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Glyph Version**
-Ask Glyph "status" and write down the number at the bottom that's in the format Glyph-Kotln-vXXX
+Ask Glyph "status" and write down the number at the bottom that's in the format Glyph-Kotlin-vXXX

 **Additional context**
 Add any other context about the problem here.